Buy Helium Gas or Purchase Liquid Helium (He)

 Uses of Helium Gas and Liquid Helium (He) by Industry

-Helium is used to test critical automotive parts such as radiator heat exchangers, air conditioning components, fuel tanks and torque converters to ensure they meet quality specifications.
+Helium is used in the transportation industry to test critical parts such as radiator heat exchangers, air conditioning components, fuel tanks and torque converters to ensure they meet quality specifications.
 It is also used in combination with argon as a source of inflation in a growing number of airbags.